PresearchOfficial/presearch-packages/README.md

 Testing Step:

 - Switch to the appropriate branch and update your local repo (git pull)
-- Navigate to `http://localhost:4000/?query=<sampleQuery>&packageKey=<packageKey>` and insert the appropriate query and packageKey parameters
+- Navigate to `http://localhost:4000/{PACKAGE_NAME}` and insert the appropriate query
 - Make sure everything loads and works as expected
   - If something behaves differently than described by the creator then take note of that
 - Check the console in your browsers developers menu for errors or warnings